As far as scrumptious guilty pleasures go, they don’t come much sweeter or more indulgent than donuts.

-This is all before we get to the nasty complications that flavourings and coatings for donuts can give to your dog.
+This is all before we get to the nasty complications that flavorings and coatings for donuts can give to your dog.

-Yet a more lesser known threat is the commonly used sweetener, xylitol – which makes so many of our human sweet treats delicious – is horribly toxic for dogs.
+Yet a lesser-known threat is the commonly used sweetener, xylitol – which makes so many of our human sweet treats delicious – is horribly toxic for dogs.

 It’s hard to tell which donuts this could be in, so tread with caution – keep such treats as plain as possible, or avoid donuts altogether if you’re especially worried.